agda/agda/doc/user-manual/language/cubical.lagda.rst

 Cubical Type Theory in Agda
 ***************************

-As of 2.6.0 Agda has a cubical mode which extends Agda with a variety of features from Cubical Type Theory.
+As of version 2.6.0 Agda has a cubical mode which extends Agda with a variety of features from Cubical Type Theory.
 In particular, computational univalence and higher inductive types.
 The version of Cubical Type Theory that Agda implements is a variation of `CCHM`_ where the Kan composition operations are decomposed into homogeneous composition and generalized transport.
 This is what makes the general schema for higher inductive types work, following `CHM`_.

-To use cubical type theory, you need to run Agda with the ``--cubical`` command-line-option or put ``{-# OPTIONS --cubical #-}`` at the top of the file.
+To use the cubical mode Agda needs to be run with the ``--cubical`` command-line-option or with ``{-# OPTIONS --cubical #-}`` at the top of the file.

 The cubical mode adds the following features to Agda: